The list of the best Oxford Colleges

 Finally, don’t be afraid to visit the colleges and talk to current students and staff.
 Many colleges offer open days and tours, where you can get a sense of the college’s atmosphere and facilities.
 You can also contact the admissions office and ask to speak with a current student to get their perspective on the college and its community.

-Choosing the right college at Oxford University can be a challenging task, but this must be your priority if you are applying to Oxford University.
+Choosing the best college at Oxford University can be challenging, but this must be your priority if you are applying to Oxford University.
 You will spend 3 to 5 years at university, so choose wisely your right Oxford College.

 Read the full guide here: